 Ibanez began producing pedal effects in the mid 70’s.
 At that time, many of their products were remarkably similar in sound to one of the leading effects maker of that era, MXR.
 In the early 80’s, the first Tube Screamer, model TS-808, was introduced and became a success.
 In 1982, the updated Tube Screamer, model TS-9, was introduced and was even more successful.
 Acclaimed for its soft-clipping distortion characteristics that was fairly touch-responsive, especially for a pedal made in that time, the Tube Screamer became a favorite for both blues guitarists as well as rock guitarists that wanted to add more punch to their already distorted sound.

-With prices of original TS-808 and TS-9 Tube Screamers literally going for hundreds of dollars more than they ever sold for new (TS-808’s have gone for $450+ on Ebay and I’ve seen original TS-9s in the $250-$300 price range), Ibanez decided to make the most of this demand and reissue the Tube Screamer TS-9.
+With prices of original TS-808 and TS-9 Tube Screamers literally going for hundreds of dollars more than they ever sold for new (As of this writing, TS-808’s have gone for $450+ on Ebay and I’ve seen original TS-9s in the $250-$300 price range), Ibanez decided to make the most of this demand and reissue the Tube Screamer TS-9.

 The look and feel of the TS-9 reissue is indeed authentic, from its seasick-foam green paint to its 80’s-era footswitch and knobs.
 In fact, the TS-9 reissue was even built in the same factory as the original.